 4. Askasleikir 5,8%, American Amber ale, 7,5/10 points.

 Askasleikir is one of 13 Icelandic Yule Lads, and even he is known as cheeky food thief, this beer won´t steal anything from you.
-Askasleikir rewards all the senses, with a honey-ish amber colour, slight haze and off-white head.
+Askasleikir rewards all the senses, with a honey-ish amber color, slight haze, and off-white head.
 A typical scent of American hops, marked by grapefruit and pine jumped right out of the can on the table when we opened it.
-A wave of bitter hops, bubble gum and fruit-forward flavours greets you on the first taste, supported by tight carbonation and a medium-light body.
-This beer is suitable for those who enjoy the intense citrus flavour in their Christmas beer.
+A wave of bitter hops, bubble gum, and fruit-forward flavors greets you on the first taste, supported by tight carbonation and a medium-light body.
+This beer is suitable for those who enjoy the intense citrus flavor in their Christmas beer.

 5. Einstök Doppelbock 6,7%, German amber 8,5/10 points.

 This beer is hands-down the most Christmassy beer from all the ones we tasted.
 With a beguiling, near-black appearance offset by red highlights, this is the darkest of all lagers, with a beautiful full body to match.
 On both the first sniff and first taste, Einstök Doppelbock has a rich symphony of dry winter fruit flavours, followed by a deceptively clean finish that almost makes you forget that it’s nearly 7% ABV.

 6. Segull 67 Jóla Bjór 5,4%, Brown Ale, 7/10 points.